|John-Paul Hayworth||Executive Director||(202) 741-0884||[email protected]|

 Matt holds a bachelor’s degree in international relations from Tufts University and a master’s degree in public policy from the University of Chicago.

-Maria Salciccioli, Policy Analyst
+Maria Salciccioli, Senior Policy Analyst

 Maria Salciccioli is a Policy Analyst at the DC State Board of Education, bringing government, research, and teaching experience to the role.
 Before joining the State Board, she worked as a Strategic Advisor at the U.S. Department of Education managing communications and supporting grant programs across the Office of Innovation and Improvement.
 Maria has also worked as an education researcher, with in-depth knowledge on topics including blended learning, mathematics education, teacher leadership and professional development, and school climate.
 She started her career as a teacher in the District of Columbia, where she taught elementary school for two years.